Disclosing personal information out of Australia

 Are the fair handling principles substantially similar to the privacy principles?

-The transfer is necessary for the performance of the agency’s functions in relation to the individual.
+the disclosure is necessary for the performance of the agency’s functions in relation to the individual.

 Necessary